bright/new-www/src/pages/blog/2018-04-20-using-typescript-with-redux.md

 ---
 layout: post
 title: Using TypeScript with Redux
+excerpt: >-
-excerpt: Let's follow the typical path the front-end project takes nowadays and add Redux into our React+TypeScript application.
+  Let's follow the typical path the front-end project takes nowadays and add Redux into our React+TypeScript application.
 TypeScript is a powerful beast that we can employ to make our Redux code not only type safe, but also much cleaner and more readable.
-tags: [React, TypeScript, web]
+tags:
+  - React
+  - TypeScript
+  - web
 comments: true
 author: adam
 image: /images/react-ts/redux-ts.png
+date: '2018-04-19T22:00:00.000Z'
+published: true
 ---

 Recently we've checked [what benefits TypeScript adds in our React project](https://brightinventions.pl/blog/5-ways-to-benefit-from-typescript-in-react/).
 Let's now follow the typical path the front-end project takes nowadays and add [Redux](https://brightinventions.pl/blog/from-react-to-react-redux-in-a-few-steps/) into the mix.
 Unfortunately, by default Redux is not really type safe as it is in most cases presented as [switches over actions with arbitrary payloads](https://redux.js.org/introduction/core-concepts).
 But TypeScript is a powerful beast and with a bit of care we can make our Redux code not only type safe, but also much cleaner and more readable.